-BWW Review: JUSTICE Gets It Done Where Decisions Are Made
+BWW Review: JUSTICE Gets It Done Where Decisions are Made

 ATC stuns with the world premiere of a small but mighty musical

 There's a lavish public appetite for musicals these days.
-Chalk it up, if you will, to a creative vengeance after a stifling pandemic.
+Chalk it up, perhaps, to a creative vengeance after a stifling pandemic.
 In any case, it's great news to theater artists with a bent for collaboration.
 And when a musical takes on the urgency of the moment, the creator's inspiration becomes a genuine point of interest.

 Conventional workhorses will always be a draw, but the future is bright with regard to a diversified theater landscape.
 One thing is certain: If the plan is to commission Lauren Gunderson to spearhead a project of national consequence, we've learned to expect a product with a strong feminist thesis.